Choking is when someone cannot breathe because food, a toy, or other object is blocking the throat or windpipe (airway).

-- Place 2 fingers on the middle of his breastbone just below the nipples.
+- Place 2 fingers on the middle of the breastbone just below the nipples.

-- Give up to 5 quick thrusts down, compressing the chest 1/3 to 1/2 the depth of the chest.
+- Give up to 5 quick thrusts down, compressing the chest one third to one half the depth of the chest.

 - Continue 5 back blows followed by 5 chest thrusts until the object is dislodged or the infant loses alertness (becomes unconscious).